 1. Apparel: Apparel includes T-shirts, hats, and other clothing articles.

-2. Allowed Content: Allowed Content means only the Content consisting of the Brochure, Flyers, Images, Presentations, and Videos which is quoted or published in the doTERRA Tools Section of http://doterra.com/US/en/, and that is related to the Local Market in which a Wellness Advocate markets products or recruits other Wellness Advocates.
+2. Allowed Content: Allowed Content means only the Content, consisting of the Brochure, Flyers, Images, Presentations, and Videos which are quoted or published in the section of http://doterraeveryday.eu/training/, related to the Local Market in which a Wellness Advocate markets products or recruits other Wellness Advocates.

 3. Cinematic Media: Live or recorded electronic channels through which news, entertainment, education, data, or promotional messages are disseminated, including broadcasting and narrowcasting mediums such as TV, radio, film, and audio or video.
 Cinematic Media does not include Computer and Telephone Based Media.

 4. Company Approved Sales Aids: Marketing materials approved for use in a specific Local Market designated in writing by the Company.